wmo-im/wis2-global-services-testing/tests/global_broker/README.md

 6. TEST_BROKER_TEST: Functional Tests Connections

-The functional tests endpoint is separate providing the opportunity to select a functional in the event that SSL/TLS is not available.
+The functional tests endpoint is separate providing the opportunity to select a functional URL in the event that SSL/TLS is not available.

 ### Script Configurables